Learn More About Thermostats for Your Home or Business

 • Thermostat is dirty

-• Thermostat is not flush to the wall
+• The thermostat is not flush with the wall

 Have you noticed any of these issues in your home or business?
-If so, reach out to the professionals at Childers Enterprises.
+If so, reach out to the professionals at Childers Air Plumbing & Electric.
 We can quickly diagnose the problem and make necessary thermostat repairs.
 If we cannot fix the issue, we can replace it.

-Call Childers Enterprises for a New Thermostat in the Mid-Ohio Valley
+Call Childers Air Plumbing & Electric for a New Thermostat in the Mid-Ohio Valley

 Is it time for a new thermostat at your home or business in the Mid-Ohio Valley?
-If so, trust Childers Enterprises in Beckley, WV, for thermostat repair and installation.
+If so, trust Childers Air Plumbing & Electric in Beckley, WV, for thermostat repair and installation.
 Our air conditioning and heating technicians have years of experience in thermostat repair, maintenance, and installation.
-Let us make necessary upgrades and restore function back into your HVAC system.
+Let us make the necessary upgrades and restore the function of your HVAC system.
 We proudly serve residential and commercial customers in West Virginia and parts of Virginia.

 Are you in need of HVAC maintenance, installation, or repair in the Mid-Ohio Valley?
-Call Childers Enterprises in Beckley, WV, at (304) 255-2107, or follow us on Facebook.
+Call Childers Air Plumbing & Electric in Beckley, WV, at 304-407-6880, or follow us on Facebook.
 Check out our site for more information on repairing or replacing thermostats.